wrekah/community-builds/README.md

 # Community Builds

-Community League of Legends ARAM buids repository for [ARAMonly.com](https://www.aramonly.com).
+Community League of Legends ARAM builds repository for [aramonly.com](https://www.aramonly.com).

-## TODO
+## JSON Schema

-Proper json schema put in place, so we have editor support and autocomplete.
+To make it easier for anyone to prepare new builds, JSON schema has been added.
+Please import it in your IDE to use it.

+### Note

+Schema was changed some time ago (Tags field is removed — for example).
+Please use build-schema.json.

 ## Schema explained